Nice Nature

-Nice Nature (Japanese: ナイスネイチャ, April 16, 1988 – May 30, 2023) was a Japanese thoroughbred racehorse.
+Nice Nature (Japanese: ナイスネイチャ, Hepburn: Naisu Neicha; April 16, 1988 – May 30, 2023) was a Japanese Thoroughbred racehorse and sire.
 From his debut in 1990 to his retirement in 1996, Nice Nature had a record of 41 starts and 7 wins, including 4 major wins.
 With a long GI racing career and often placing third, Nice Nature gained popularity as the "Bronze Collector".
 Nice Nature consecutively placed third in the 1991, 1992, and 1993 Arima Kinen.
 Before his death, Nice Nature was the oldest living stallion to have a JRA major win.

 Background

 Nice Nature was born in 1988 at the Watanabe Ranch in Urakawa, Hokkaido.
 His sire, Nice Dancer, had six major wins in Canada, and his dam, Urakawa Miyuki, had three wins, including the 1984 open of what would become the Tulip Sho.
 Nice Nature's to-be owner Toyoshima Masao (Note: Japanese: 豊嶌正雄) made a deposit at Watanabe Ranch.
 According to the owner of the ranch Watanabe Kazuma, (Note: Japanese: 渡辺一馬) Nice Nature was average as a foal, nor did he stand out in the training ranch.
 However, Watanabe vaguely alluded that he felt that Nice Nature might be just as good as Nice Nice Nice, also out of Nice Dancer and the winner of the 1989 Kisaragi Sho and 1990 Kyōto Kinen.
 Nice Nature's to-be trainer Matsunaga Yoshiharu quickly embraced the impression of a "good horse", saying that he felt that things were moving in a "good direction" as he looked at Nice Nature's growth.

 After reaching the racing age of three years in 1990, Nice Nature transferred to the Rittō Training Center in Rittō, Shiga under Matsunaga.
 After Nice Nature's older sister suffered a career ending injury, Nice Nature was trained cautiously and debuted relatively late in December.